victorubieto/L4AAA/README.md

 The goal of this project is to create a readily accessible dataset that can be continually improved through automation.
 This dataset operates under the assumption that the 3D avatar's render is realistic enough for a pose and hand recognizer to perceive it as a real person and process it accordingly.
 By directly linking landmarks with skeleton joint rotations, this dataset aims to make animation synthesis more seamless and efficient for developers.

+The dataset can be obtained from the following [link](https://drive.google.com/file/d/1N-t9Pwn2POXmpsGL3vInL04HoXPsIXXd/view?usp=share_link).
+More information about the data and the distribution of the folders can be found in the README inside.

 This work was presented as my final project (see [here](./MasterThesis.pdf)) in the Master of Computer Vision, Barcelona.
 It is also a key contribution in a tool designed for European SignON project (https://signon-project.eu/).

 ## Description & Usability